 Ben Schaap is Research Lead for the GODAN Secretariat, and is based at Wageningen University and Research.
 In his role at GODAN he oversees research for the GODAN initiative, and supports partners with the necessary resources to be effective advocates of Open Data in agriculture and nutrition.
 In the capacity of Head of Research, he also coordinates the GODAN F1000 Research Gateway; a peer reviewed, online, open-access publishing platform.
 Dr Schaap has extensive expertise in climate change adaptation research, and is particularly interested in the role of data in farming systems and sustainable agriculture.

-Kathryn Bailey is Communications Lead at GODAN, managing publicity material and strategic communication across the Web site and social media channels, coordinating publicity with partners and overseeing media relations.
+Kathryn Bailey is Communications lead at GODAN, managing publicity material and strategic communication across the Web site and social media channels, coordinating publicity with partners and overseeing media relations.
 Beginning her career as Project Administrator, then Director’s PA within the OECD, she moved to the post of Press and Publications Officer within the Development Centre.
 Before joining the team at GODAN, she was co-Director, Administrative and Marketing Manager for a tech start-up, overseeing all aspects of running the operational side of an SME, from branding, accounting and recruitment to Web site design, procurement and marketing.

 Monitoring and Evaluation Coordinator